telerik/blazor-docs/getting-started/vs-integration/dpl-wizard.md

 ---
 title: Using the Document Processing Libraries Wizard
 page_title: Using the Document Processing Libraries Wizard - Visual Studio Integration.
-description: Learn how to add a reference to the Telerik Document Processing Libraries in your application using the Telerik UI for Blazor Visual Studio extension.
+description: Learn how to add a reference to the Telerik Document Processing Libraries in your application by using the Telerik UI for Blazor Visual Studio extension.
 slug: getting-started-vs-integration-dpl
 position: 30
 ---